Intellexus-DSI/hackathon-alloauto/alloauto-segmentation-training/README.md

 Can Be changed, need huggingface accesstoken - use: export HF_TOKEN=<your token>

-to eva;uate bith Mikes binay allo/auto setnetce level model vs the ALTO BeRT fine tuned model: run also from hackathon-alloauto:
+to evaluate with Mikes binay allo/auto setnetce level model vs the ALTO BeRT fine tuned model: run also from hackathon-alloauto:

  python alloauto-segmentation-training/evaluate_alloauo_ft_CS_model_vs_Mik_model_fbeta.py

+for inference (for presentation UI integration)

+python alloauto-segmentation-training/inference_fine_tuned_CS_v2.py

+for data preprocess (data that is .txt or .docx file with <auto> and <allo> in it -> to segments with 4 classes labels): the preprocess is inside the fine tune script